A Marxist manifesto for the student movementOctober 12, 2018

 We stand for free, good quality accommodation for all students.
 To achieve this, we want a coordinated national campaign of rent strikes among students.
 Local rent strike committees should be formed, rent strike organisers should be trained and a rent strike fund should be established to cover any costs to students incurred by participating in rent strikes.

-With these measures, we can put a stop to the mental and physical health crisis that afflicts thousands of us ‒ this crisis has its roots in the capitalist system and its stranglehold over our education and employment.
+With these measures on housing and health, we can put a stop to the mental and physical health crisis that afflicts thousands of us ‒ this crisis has its roots in the capitalist system and its stranglehold over our education and employment.

 Oppression and exploitation